 Students may be required by an externship site to have an additional background check and/or drug test.
-If additional background checks and/or drug screening is required, this amount will be charged to the student.
+If additional background checks and/or drug screening is required, this amount it will be charged to the student.
+A student must see the Registrar's Office and Financial Aid to discuss any program changes.
 There is no graduation fee.